Consumer

 • business publishers.

 These companies produce business magazines and websites and run conferences and exhibitions that are aimed at specific industries, such as computing, medicine, building or the law.
-Some business publishers, such as Emap and Haymarket, are active in both consumer and B2B magazines.
-The difference between the various sectors is explained here.
-Business publishing is very competitive and companies are frequently bought and sold.
+Many, such as Emap and Relx, have closed their print operations to focus on digital delivery.
+Some business publishers, such as Haymarket, are active in both consumer and B2B magazines.
+Magforum has a page explaining the different magazine industry sectors.
+Business publishing is competitive and companies are often bought and sold.
 Some titles are owned by professional bodies; others are published by contract publishers on behalf of such bodies, eg, Management Today run by Haymarket's contract arm for the Institute of Management.
-Lloyd's List, a trade magazine for people working in shipping and insurance, was founded in 1734 and is one of the world's oldest publications.
+Lloyd's List, a trade magazine for workers in shipping and insurance, was founded in 1734 and is one of the oldest publications.
+Sectors come and go, for example Reed's Computer Weekly and VNU's Computing distributed 100,000 free copies a week for 40 years but both closed around 2011.
+They survive as websites, ComputerWeekly.com (owned by TechTarget) and Computing.co.uk (Incisive Media).

 While some business magazines are sold in newsagents or bought on subscription, the main distribution channel is controlled circulation, whereby copies are sent free to qualifying individuals and the publisher makes its money through selling advertising.
-For example, 96% of Computer Weekly's copies are distributed through controlled circulation, with 1% subscription and 3% news-stand.
-More than three-quarters of business magazines' revenue comes from advertising.
-In 2005, Reed Business Information (RBI) set up a website to support independent newsagents selling 14 business magazines because 'some large retails groups are de-listing high profit, specialist titles'.
+Haymarket sends out 98.26% of the 37,911 copies a week of GP to local doctors as controlled circulation, ensuring it has a focused target market for advertisers.There are exceptions.
+For example, in the first half of 2012, New Scientist sent out 1,938 copies a week free; sold 38,559 on the news stand; and had 89,845 subscriptions.
+Across the sector, three-quarters of business magazines' revenue comes from advertising.
+In 2005, Reed Business Information (RBI) set up rbi-newstrade.co.uk, website that supported independent newsagents selling its 14 business magazines because 'some large retails groups are de-listing high profit, specialist titles'.

-Trade exhibitions built around the controlled circulation mailing lists for magazines are very important sources of revenue for B2B publishers.
-These exhibitions are also a good source of contacts - for readers and advertisers - as well as reinforcing relationships with readers.
-Most trade publishers have launched B2B websites based on the print content.
-Although most of these have yet to make much money, they are seen as important in marketing the magazines.
+Trade exhibitions built on mailing lists for magazines are vital sources of revenue for B2B publishers.
+These exhibitions are also a source of contacts – for readers and advertisers – as well as reinforcing relationships.
+By 2010, most trade publishers had B2B websites based on the print content, a decade later many of these had turned into pure websites.

-In 2006, the ABC audited about 850 B2B magazines.
+The ABC audits about 850 B2B magazines.
 In total, there are estimated to be about 5,000 trade magazines.

 Effect of online media

-B2B websites have had a significant effect on the readership of printed business publications.
-A survey of more than 20 UK B2B publishers in May 2005 found that all respondents agreed that websites had reduced the usefulness of their magazines.
-The survey was commissioned by the Association of Online Publishers, which found that 82 per cent of business decision-makers used B2B websites regularly and spent an average of one hour a day using them.
+B2B websites have affected the readership of printed business publications.
+A survey of 20 UK B2B publishers in May 2005 said all respondents agreed that websites had reduced the usefulness of their magazines.
+The survey was commissioned by the Association of Online Publishers, which found that 82 per cent of business decision-makers used B2B websites regularly and spent an average of an hour a day using them.
 However, those same publishers are behind many of the B2B websites.
-A third of them said that more than 30 per cent of their business publishing turnover came through online sources.
+A third of them said that 30 per cent of their business publishing turnover came through online sources.
 And 61 per cent expected to be in that position within two years.
-The leading B2B publisher, Reed, has a global strategy that is based on electronic publishing and has sold off titles that it cannot exploit online.
-In 2008, it decided to sell off all its print titles.
+The leading B2B publisher, Reed, has a global strategy based on electronic publishing and has sold titles it cannot exploit online.
+In 2008, it tried to sell all its print titles, and in April 2017 announced the sale of New Scientist.

 B2B publishing information

 For more sources, go to Links.
-Both Mintel and Key Note produce relevant reports on business publishing.
+Both Mintel and Datassential produce reports on business publishing.
 These cost £300-£900, but may be held by specialist public libraries, such as the City Business Library in London.
-Summaries are usually given on the websites.
-The UK's PPA has a Business and Professional division and runs a Magazines and Business Media conference and exhibition.
-Its member companies include: CMP Information; DMG World Media (UK); Emap Communications; Reed Business Information; Faversham House Group; Haymarket Business Publications; Incisive Media; Infoconomy; Institute of Chartered Accountants of Scotland; TSL Education; VNU Business Publications; William Reed Publishing; Wilmington Group.
+Summaries are given on the websites.
+The PPA represents business and professional publishers and organises business media conferences and exhibitions.
+Member companies include: Centaur, Euromonitor; Emap; Faversham House; Haymarket; Incisive Media; Institute of Materials, Minerals and Mining; and William Reed.

 Has 32 trade magazines; 21 exhibitions; 150 conferences and 25 B2B websites.
-Good links from home page.
 Leading titles include Creative Review, The Lawyer, Marketing Week, Money Marketing, New Media Age.
 Bought several titles from Miller-Freeman in 1999, including The Engineer, which Graham Sherren had edited before founding Centaur.
-Mad.co.uk is Centaur's online community for media, marketing, advertising and design based on the company's magazines.
+Centaur bought Real Homes from Hachette in February 2009 to rebrand Move Or Improve?
+Mad.co.uk was Centaur's online community for media, marketing, advertising and design, and became a jobs portal.

 Emap